simonhm/islandora_mirador/README.md

 1. Install the [Solr OCR Highlighting Plugin](https://dbmdz.github.io/solr-ocrhighlighting/0.8.3/) in your solr server TODO: consider adding to isle-buildkit
 2. Install the Drupal modules https://github.com/discoverygarden/islandora_hocr and https://github.com/Born-Digital-US/islandora_iiif_hocr
+3. Can't remember the order if you have to do this before or after the module install but there's a couple tweaks to the solr config XML files you need to make.
+Though `dgi/islandora_hocr` creates some of the necessary solr server components there's still some XML tweaks that need made
-3. Create a derivative action so when Original File images are uploaded to your repository a `file` media entity is created with `field_media_use` equal to the `hOCR` media use term created by https://github.com/discoverygarden/islandora_hocr.
+4. Create a derivative action so when Original File images are uploaded to your repository a `file` media entity is created with `field_media_use` equal to the `hOCR` media use term created by https://github.com/discoverygarden/islandora_hocr.
 TODO: consider having this action and modules ship with the starter site?

 ### Test hOCR
 Follow these steps to confirm that hOCR is working.